 Acknowledged as the King of military simulation games, Arma 3 is in a class of its own as far as the sheer size of the map is concerned – giving the user an unlimited opportunity for realistic military tactics and advanced weaponry.
-The latest version of the 3-year-old game (sales of which reached 2 million in October this year) has brought with it a massive improvement in the user interface and graphic detailing.
-It all started on May 2011 when Bohemia Interactive officially announced that Arma 3 was on its way.
-The alpha version of the game was demonstrated in mid-2012 and released on March 5, 2013, giving players the chance to participate in game development by reporting bugs and voicing opinions on game experience.
+The latest version of the 3-year-old game (sales of which reached 2 million in October this year) has brought with it massive improvement in the user interface and graphic detailing.
+It all started in May 2011 when Bohemia Interactive officially announced that Arma 3 was on its way.
+The alpha version of the game was demonstrated in mid-2012 and released on March 5, 2013, giving players the chance to participate in game development by reporting bugs and voicing opinions on the game experience.
 The alpha version automatically upgraded to beta in mid-2013 followed by the official release of the final version in September 2013.

 Arma 3 plays on the real-world political scenario in its storyline that’s based on NATO forces defending Europe against CSAT (Canton-Protocol Strategic Alliance Treaty) led by the rather amusingly named resurgent “Iran”.
 As all such attacking forces in the world’s history, CSAT is the puppet(s) in the hands of a brilliantly destructive coalition of Middle Eastern and Asian nations.

 Episode 3 is 25 years following the scenario depicted in Episode 2 (Arma 2).
 The futuristic saga unfolds as the brave soldiers of NATO try to hold firm against a CSAT assault on the Grecian islands of Altis and Stratis.
 Massively outnumbered, the NATO troops (game players) must be singularly ingenious and have an active strategic knowledge of military tactics.